COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained

 \subsection{Connections to prior work}

 Prior work in exploring property knowledge in \plms{} has adopted two different paradigms: one which uses probing classifiers to test if the applicability of a property can be decoded from the representations of LMs \citep{forbes2019neural, da-kasai-2019-cracking, derby-etal-2021-representation}; and the other which uses cloze-testing, in which LMs are tasked to fill in the blank in prompts that describe specific properties/factual knowledge about the world \citep{petroni2019language, weir2020probing}.
-We argue that both approaches---though insightful---are fundamentally limited for evaluating property knowledge, and that minimal pair testing overcomes these limitations to a beneficial extent.
+We argue that both approaches---though insightful---have key limitations for evaluating property knowledge, and that minimal pair testing overcomes these limitations to a beneficial extent.

 Apart from ongoing debates surrounding the validity of probing classifiers \citep[see][]{hewitt2019designing, ravichander-etal-2021-probing, belinkov2022probing}, the probing setup does not allow the testing of property knowledge in a precise manner.
 Specifically, several properties are often perfectly correlated in datasets such as the one we use here (see \cref{sec:gtruth}).
-For example, the property of being an animal and being able to breathe, having a face, etc., are all perfectly correlated with one another.
+For example, the property of being an animal and being able to breathe and grow, etc., are all perfectly correlated with one another.
 Even if the model’s true knowledge of these properties is highly variable, probing its representations for them would yield the exact same result, leading to conclusions that overestimate the model's capacity for some properties, while underestimating for others.
 Evaluation using minimal pair sentences overcomes this limitation by allowing us to explicitly represent the properties of interest in language form, thereby allowing precise testing of property knowledge.